Meet The Man With A Van Crew: Jack Tandy

 Part of the team: Jack Tandy

 When Jack isn’t driving our XL trucks or training new staff, you’ll likely find him gracing Melbourne’s comedy scene.
-Namely, on a Friday night at the Butterfly Club as part of Melbourne’s longest running improv comedy show, The Big HOO-HAA, which recently took part in the Melbourne International Comedy Festival.
-In between, Jack usually works on his own stand-up act, but that’s been on a brief hiatus since he became a dad.
+On a Friday night, he's often at the Butterfly Club as part of Melbourne’s longest running improv comedy show, The Big HOO-HAA, which recently featured in the Melbourne International Comedy Festival.
+Jack also works on his own stand-up act, but that’s been on a brief hiatus since he became a dad.

-In the spirit of funny, Jack’s humour must have a dark edge, as when asked what the funniest thing he has seen on the job, the joke becomes him, “We were on a giant, 12-hour job and I had just had a sausage roll from a local bakery which gave me food poisoning.
+“We were on a giant, 12-hour job and I had just had a sausage roll from a local bakery which gave me food poisoning.
 About ten minutes into the second load up, a good seven hours in, I fell ill.
-Because we were quite far away, I couldn’t get anyone to swap with me, and I was the only one that could drive the truck back.”
+Because we were quite far away, I couldn’t get anyone to swap with me, and I was the only one that could drive the truck back,” he said.

-He says the customers were really empathetic, “they covered me with a blanket and were trying to give me water, but I couldn’t keep anything down.
+Jack said the customers were really empathetic - "they covered me with a blanket and were trying to give me water, but I couldn’t keep anything down.
 I just had to hang around until they had finished the job and then drive us home”.

 Certainly memorable, but probably not one of Jack’s greatest days at Man With A Van.
 Nevertheless, the pros outweigh those occasional cons, “I just love it.
 I love lifting; it’s probably the best vibe, the best culture that I’ve been a part of, that’s definitely the main thing that’s kept me here.”